 Singing Voice Specialist

 Bern is an NYC-based voice teacher who actively juggles a performance career.
 With a BA from The University of Chicago and a dual-degree MM in Vocal Pedagogy and Advanced Certificate in Vocal Pedagogy from New York University, Bern’s teaching is informed by the schools of Flow Phonation, Stanislavski and Somatic Experience Performance.
+He has also completed Estill I and II training.
 He is a proud member of the National Association of Teachers of Singing, and continues to seek out new knowledge in voice science through vocology courses, conferences and published literature.
+He is an active researcher on the Johnson Lab team at the NYU Voice Center.

 As a graduate student and adjunct voice faculty member at NYU Steinhardt, he was recognized for Distinguished Leadership and Contribution in Vocal Pedagogy.
 His responsibilities in the 2019-2020 academic year include teaching private lessons to performance majors, non-majors, as well as group classes to undergraduates.